 The New York Times for Kids transformed Marc into a cartoon character for its animated introduction to the 2020 Ig Nobel Prizes.

 Marc invented several new kinds of public events, among them the Ig Nobel Prize ceremony, Improbable Dramatic Readings, and Improbable Research talks/questions.
-(Some events are annual.
+(Some events are annual—at least in non-pandemic years.
 Every February, Marc hosts a special Improbable Research show at the Annual Meeting of the American Association for the Advancement of Science (AAAS).
 Then in March and April he leads the Ig Nobel EuroTour, performing live shows in cities across Europe.)